tpayne/microsoft-integrations/Outlook/CommsAssist/README.md

 The add-in uses Office.js to read the subject, sender, and body of the current email, creating a detailed prompt for the AI model.
 It works only in Read Mode and notifies users if accessed in Compose Mode.

+**Note** - When deploying this add-in for real, you will need to merge the `pane.css` and `pane.js` files into the main `pane.html` file.
+You cannot have them separately.

 ## II.
 Running Locally

 To test the add-in locally, follow these steps: